csdavidson/dnd5e_tactician_class/Tactician.md

 To lead your allies through shadow and danger you need a particular set of skills to open unorthodox paths and set traps for your foes.
 You gain proficiency in thieves' tools, stealth, and with traps.

+### Guerilla Elites
+*7th level Guerilla Leader feature*

+At 7th level, you gain access to another class of Sidekick: the Expert, to fill open Sidekick slots.

 ### Ambush Readiness
 *7th level Guerilla Leader feature*